usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 For remote transactions:

-1. The applicant SHALL identify themselves in each new transaction by presenting a temporary secret which was either established during a prior transaction, or sent to the applicant's phone number, email address, or postal address of record.
+1. The applicant SHALL identify themselves in each new binding transaction by presenting a temporary secret which was either established during a prior transaction, or sent to the applicant's phone number, email address, or postal address of record.

 2. Long-term authenticator secrets SHALL only be issued to the applicant within a protected session.